Tag Archives: LEGO

 Priceless…

-And just how do the guys get to do this on $698 dollars a month?
+And just how do the guys get to do this on their $698 dollars a month?

 A.A.L.I.V.E.
 Adults with Autism Living with Independence, Value and Esteem.